r4victor/tenthousandmeters/content/blog/python_bts_04.md

 };
 ```

 The result of ORing all indicators together is stored in the `eval_breaker` variable.
 It tells whether there is any reason for the currently running thread to stop its normal bytecode execution.
 Each iteration of the evaluation loop starts with the check whether `eval_breaker` is true.
-If it is true, the thread checks the indicators to determine what exactly it is asked to do, does that and continues executing the bytecode.
+If it is true, the thread checks the indicators to determine what exactly it is asked to do, does that and continues to execute the bytecode.

 #### computed GOTOs

 The code for the evaluation loop is full of macros such as `TARGET()` and `DISPATCH()`.
 These are not the means to make the code more compact.
 They expand to different code depending on whether the certain optimization, referred to as "computed GOTOs" (a.k.a. "threaded code"), is used.
 They goal of this optimization is to speed up the bytecode execution by writing code in such a way, so that a CPU can use its [branch prediction mechanism](https://en.wikipedia.org/wiki/Branch_predictor) to predict the next opcode.

-After executing any given instruction, CPython does one of three things:
+After executing any given instruction, the VM does one of the three things:

 * It returns from the evaluation function.
-This happens when CPython executes `RETURN_VALUE`, `YIELD_VALUE` or `YIELD_FROM` instruction.
+This happens when the VM executes `RETURN_VALUE`, `YIELD_VALUE` or `YIELD_FROM` instruction.
 * It handles the error and either continues the execution or returns from the evaluation function with the exception set.
-The error can occur when, for example, CPython executes the `BINARY_ADD` instruction and the objects to be added do not implement `__add__` and `__radd__` methods.
+The error can occur when, for example, the VM executes the `BINARY_ADD` instruction and the objects to be added do not implement `__add__` and `__radd__` methods.
 * It continues the execution.
-How does it do that?
+How to forward the VM to execute the next instruction?
 The simplest solution would be to end each non-returning `case` block with the `continue` statement.
 The real solution, tough, is a little bit more complicated.

-To understand what's the problem with the simple  `continue  ` statement, we need to understand what `switch` compiles to.
+To see the problem with the simple  `continue  ` statement, we need to understand what `switch` compiles to.
 An opcode is an integer between 0 and 255.
 Because the range is dense, the compiler can create a jump table that stores addresses of the `case` blocks and use opcodes as indices into that table.
-The modern compilers indeed do that, so the switch control flow is effectively implemented as a single indirect jump.
+The modern compilers indeed do that, so the dispatching of cases is effectively implemented as a single indirect jump.
 This is an efficient way to implement `switch`.
-Hovewer, placing `switch` inside the loop and adding `continue` statements creates two inefficiencies:
+However, placing `switch` inside the loop and adding `continue` statements creates two inefficiencies:

 * The `continue` statement in the end of a `case` block adds another jump.
 Thus, to execute an opcode, the VM has to jump twice: to the start of the loop and then to the next `case` block.